nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 This morning was dedicated to doing some catch-up work due to my heavy focus on code and environment setup last week.

+Completed the task of documenting how to use VSCode for Java projects.
+It is very sparse comments that covers:

+- Necessary VSCode Extensions to support New, Dev, Import, Build, and Test cycles.
+- Test Process and configuration (when necessary).
+- Runtime configurations.
+- Test configuration.
+- Directory Structure-based projects, Maven projects, and Gradle projects.
+- Importing existing projects into VSCode e.g. Git Clone :arrow_right: Open Folder.
+- Where JAR output is stored.

+The best resource for this is [Java Project Management for VSCode](https://code.visualstudio.com/docs/java/java-project) at code.visualstudio.com.

+Spent some time looking through [Baeldung Java 8 Streams](https://www.baeldung.com/java-8-streams), in the hopes I will exercise my previous learnings, build on that knowledge, and expand my Java skill set.

 ## Saturday 8-Apr-2023

 Focused on implementing "Remove Node" and "Remove Edge" functionality on the java-code-challenges repo's Graph class.
 When I originally built this class and came to the point of having to remove Vertices or an Edge, I didn't have a clear path to a solution, and the ideas I had at the time were inefficient and difficult.
 With a little dry-erase modeling and design work, I discovered the problem is fairly simple (although there is probably a more time-effeicient way to do them).